 If you are new to Property Development, I would recommend that you first read the following three articles as the information in these articles is interrelated and you will understand the property development finance section much better if you understand the Property Development Process first.

 - Ultimate Guide To Getting Started In Property Development

 - Our Property Development Books

-Property development financing is the process by which real estate developers or investors receive funding to purchase a target property.
-As the name implies, development financing allows investors to borrow capital from outside sources to purchase and or to develop a property.
+Property development financing is the process by which real estate developers or investors receive funding to purchase & develop a target property.

 Property development finance has a plethora of creative options available, but most of them fall within equity or debt financing.
 Debt and equity financing options have their advantages and disadvantages.

 Debt Financing is defined as loans obtained from banks and other sources against a project or non-project-specific loans obtained from the market.
 It happens when an individual or organization takes out a loan to buy a property.